decagondev/tech-writer/README.md

   Updated the docstring of the `random_numbers` function in `api.py` to provide more details on the process of generating random numbers and returning them as a JSON response.
   Additionally, clarified the purpose and functionality of the debug mode in the `random_numbers` function.

+- Enhanced Flask API functionality:
+  - Updated the docstring of the `random_numbers` function in `api.py` to provide more detailed explanation on random number generation and JSON response.
+  - Clarified the usage and benefits of the debug mode within the `random_numbers` function.

 Feel free to explore the new functionality and continue enhancing your AI agent!